Matt Rinard

 Matt Rinard is an American born artist living in New Orleans, Louisiana.

 Born in Meridian, Mississippi on October 24, 1964, he is the son of an Admiral in the United States Navy.
 By the time he was 16 he had moved to six different states.
 He attended N.O.C.C.A.
 New Orleans Center for Creative Arts in 1980 and abandoned the school in 1981 to attend Holy Cross High School in the Lower Ninth Ward.
 He received a bachelor's degree from Florida State University in Graphic Design in 1987 and continued his artistic endeavors at the New Orleans Academy of Fine Arts from 1990 to 2003 under the tutelage of Auseklis Ozols.

 In 1988 Matt started his own publishing company Spilled Inc. producing aquatint lithographs.
 His first publisher was Persian Boy Publishing producing limited edition hand pulled serigraphs.
 His publisher Roger Bogle was murdered in 1992.
-This unfortunate event forced Matt to produce and publish his own artwork out of his Spilled Inc. studio on Orleans Street in the French Quarter.
+This unfortunate event forced Matt to produce and publish his own artwork out of his Spilled Inc. studio on Orleans Avenue in the French Quarter.
 In 1998 he opened his own gallery on Royal Street next to Rodrique's Blue Dog Gallery.

 In 2001 he caught the eye of the legendary publisher Jack Solomon owner of S2art enterprises.
 S2art published the works of Erté, Tom Everhart, Ron Wood, Stanley Mouse, Gordon Parks, Rafał Olbiński and many other noteworthy 20th-century artists.
 S2Art produced hand pulled lithographs of Matt's creation on an 1810 Voirin French Press.
 These are the same lithographic presses that Toulouse-Lautrec used in the 1800s.
 He produced the first four lithographs in the S2 atelier in Soho, New York.
 The following lithographs were printed in their Las Vegas atelier under the master pressman Ray Mazza.
 Matt Rinard works primarily in gouache a highly pigmented and opaque watercolor.
 He depicts animals displaying very human characteristics and the work is best described as post pop art.
 His paintings and prints are also prized for their bold composition and vibrant colors, but it is his quirky sense of humor and his subject matter that have won him a devoted following among pet owners around the world.